-The GMercyU Honors Program is an opportunity to join a circle of talented and motivated peers, influencers, and networking connections.
+The GMercyU Honors Program is an opportunity to join a circle of talented and motivated peers, change-makers, and networking connections.
 No matter what your major, the Honors Program will enrich your college experience, enhance your resume, boost your employability, and increase your chances of getting into graduate school.

 The Honors Program is dedicated to providing an academically rigorous and challenging curriculum, steeped in the liberal arts and sciences, to its brightest and most industrious students.
 The Program is committed to preserving an academic culture that inspires a genuine eros for learning.

 A special full-tuition Honors Program Scholarship in the final semester of your senior year.